Overview

 Teaching Staff and Faculty Advisory Board

-The members of the faculty advisory board are drawn from 17 different departments in the University of Chicago.
+The faculty advisory board members are drawn from 17 different departments in the University of Chicago.
 They represent the full range of academic fields in the humanities and related social sciences, including linguistics, philosophy, literary studies, cultural studies, media studies, history, anthropology, archaeology, art history, visual arts, musicology, and religious studies.
 They share a common interest in understanding the impact of digital technology in the present day and in using digital tools to represent, analyze, and preserve the products of human languages and cultures, past and present.
 In their academic work they show how Digital Studies encompasses the full range of human activities, from everyday speech and writing to historical documents and literary texts, and includes music and fine art as well as mundane objects, places, and institutions.

 UChicago Botany Pond with students